-The Foreign Supplier Verification Program hasn’t gotten much attention after it went live in 2017, and it shows.
+The Foreign Supplier Verification Program hasn’t gotten much attention since going live in 2017, and it shows.

-In its Inspection Observation Data report, the FDA’s Office of Regulatory Affairs (ORA) revealed that failing to draft an FSVP is the most frequently cited violation during FDA food facility inspections in 2019, with 340 violations.
+In its Inspection Observation Data report, the FDA’s Office of Regulatory Affairs (ORA) revealed that failing to draft an FSVP was the most frequently cited violation during FDA food facility inspections in 2019 with 340 violations.

-The 2011 Food Safety Modernization Act (FSMA) mandated foreign supplier verification, which meant importers had to comply with certain requirements to ensure suppliers are following the law and delivering items and ingredients safely.
-Since most FSVP compliance deadlines are long passed, the FDA expects relevant importers to present their FSVPs upon request during an inspection.
+The 2011 Food Safety Modernization Act (FSMA) mandates foreign supplier verification, which means importers have to comply with specific requirements to ensure suppliers are following the law and delivering items and ingredients safely.
+Since most FSVP compliance deadlines are now in effect, the FDA expects relevant importers to present their FSVPs upon request during inspections.

-The FDA found a number of FSVP-related violations, including:
+The FDA has found several FSVP-related violations, including:

 Failing to follow or maintain the FSVP.